qsaucy/I_am_a_robot/README.md

+Captcha will be save in 4_4 or 3_3 folder.
+The file will be name as : *i_labelOfCaptcha.png* Where *i* is the iteration value and *labelOfCaptcha* the label of the captcha

 Notice: tests did not show any difference between different website or location from where the script is run.

 ## install downloader